-Grade 1 units of study include: Interdependence, Geography, Responsible Communication, and Global Awareness.
+Grade 1 units of study include: Creating Community, Geography, and Economics.

 In Grade 1 we work on the following skills:

 Click on an item below to see a summary of Grade 1 work in that subject area.
 Please note: Each subject includes a guiding question or questions, some of the topics we address in that area, and an overview of some of the skills we work to build through this subject.

 Phonemic Awareness: Mastering consonant sounds • Differentiating short vowel sounds • Differentiating syllable types • Building sight word vocabulary for spelling and reading • Applying rules for conventional spelling • Writing in complete sentences Literacy Skills: Writing responses to literature • Listening and contributing to classroom discussions • Creating story maps • Anticipating story events • Making personal connections • Following written and verbal directions